xtrnglc/01000396/PS7/Resources/Readme.txt

 	</gamestate>

 	Also got all cubes to respect the boundaries of the world.
 The player cube will not move beyond the given boundary.
+	Speed fixed to be constant / cube.mass so that it slows down as it gets bigger